 Before I go, I’d like to note that I read an early version of this piece to my husband and found out that he would love to hear these words.
 The very ones that send me right up a tree.
 He thinks they are just dandy.
 So, you can either chuck everything you’ve just read or keep in mind that our receivers are all tuned differently.
 What really matters is figuring out how to give and get what we need in the way that is most nourishing.

-This piece was originally published on Sweatpants & Coffee, here.
+This piece is written by Nanea Hoffman and was originally published on Sweatpants & Coffee, here.